 Aira co-founder and CEO Kanuganti says, “After coming to Rady as an engineer with an interest in the business world, I was able to gain the innovative and entrepreneurial skills I needed to establish the vision to launch my company.
 Rady´s Lab to Market, in particular, was a major asset to Aira’s success.
 This program gave me a foundational understanding of what it would take for me and my team to transform an idea into a company.”

-Another factor in the school’s success are its faculty and staff.
+Another factor in the school’s success is its faculty and staff.
 Constantouros explains, “There’s the faculty which is incredible; they love innovation and entrepreneurship, a lot of them have this background.
 When they say their door is open and you can come to talk to them, it’s true.
 That’s where I had the best experiences; being able to talk to people who are some of the most respected people in their field about my project.
 It’s amazing.
 This one-on-one interaction -- I really love it.”

 This ethos carries over to alumni, as well.
 “It’s a small world and certainly the network that opens up through Rady - it’s phenomenal.
 It’s probably the most valuable asset in terms of trajectory of my career, and it’s fun to see all those people,” enthuses Kennedy.